Freedom From Rosacea

 Foods that Heal

-Probiotic Foods: Yogurt (unsweetened), kefir, sauerkraut, kimchi, miso.
+Probiotic Foods: Yogurt (unsweetened), kefir, sauerkraut, kimchi and miso.
 Probiotics support the gut-skin axis, helping to balance gut microbiota and reduce inflammation, which is often a trigger for rosacea.
-A review in Frontiers in Microbiology highlighted the link between gut microbiota health and reduced rosacea symptoms.
+A review in Frontiers in Microbiology highlighted the link between gut microbiota health and reduced Rosacea symptoms.

 Zinc-Rich Foods: Pumpkin seeds, oysters, beef, chickpeas, lentils.
 Zinc is vital for skin repair and reducing inflammation.
 It also regulates the immune system, which can calm rosacea flares.
 Cucumber: Eaten fresh, blended into juice, or used topically.
 Cucumbers are hydrating and cooling, which can soothe irritated skin and reduce redness.
 Hydration and soothing compounds in cucumbers make them a natural remedy for inflamed skin conditions.